Laufire/ec/docs/design.rst

 ---------
 * The methods to be used by the loade scripts are added to __builtins__, in order to avoid an explicit import of private from the script; which will load a separate instance of private and complicate the passing of data between the two instances.

 * 150630_1500 Decided to add an attribute __pr_member__ the underlyings, to identify them for private.
-An alternate impementation was thought of; in which the underlynings and the members would be buffered (in a list) and processed before starting the core.
-Though the later method doesn't alter the underlying, the former is cohosen for it's simplicity.
+An alternate impementation was thought of; in which the underlynings and the members would be buffered (as a list / dict) and processed before starting the core.
+Though the later method doesn't alter the underlying, the former is chosen for it's simplicity.
 It took ~30 mins for the rewiring.